vsavalei/twostage/README.md

 The output shows TSML parameter estimates from Stage 2, “naive” standard errors, and TSML standard errors, which are generally larger, reflecting greater uncertainty due to missing data in Stage 1.
-The residual-based test statistic is also printed.
-This output assumes normality.
+The (normal theory) residual-based test statistic is also printed.
 For technical details on the standard errors and the residual-based test statistic computation, see [Savalei and Bentler ( 2009)](https://www.tandfonline.com/doi/full/10.1080/10705510903008238) and [Savalei and Rhemtulla (2017a)](https://journals.sagepub.com/doi/full/10.3102/1076998617694880).

-To fit the composite model using PIM, the package automates the creation of the `lavaan` PIM syntax:
+To fit the composite model using PIM, first create the `lavaan` PIM
+syntax:

 ``` r
 modpim <- PIM_syntax(compmodel = mod, C = C)